 My recent past.

-I received my Bachelors degree in Electronics and Communication engineering from the University of Kerala, India, back in 2008.
-Subsequently I joined Infosys Ltd. as a software engineer.
-The next six years was spent designing and developing software in a wide range of domains.
+Back in 2008, I joined Infosys Ltd. as a software engineer after completing my Bachelors in Electronics and Communication engineering.
+The next six years was spent designing and developing software for a wide range of domains.
 Towards the later years at Infosys, I worked on a proof of concept project that used a Machine Learning algorithm (Fisherfaces) to perform gender classification.
 This project introduced me to the world of Machine Learning, and subsequently Artificial Intelligence (AI).
-In June 2014, I resigned from my job and decided to pursue a Masters degree in Computer Science to orient myself with the aspiration to become an AI researcher.
+Smitten by the promise of AI, I resigned from my job to pursue a Masters degree in Computer Science.

 During my Masters, I participated in the Logic Summer School, a week long exposition into the recent advancements in Logic.
 As part of the program I led a team to build an online platform to enable Logic students to write, verify, and store System L style Natural Deduction proofs for propositional logic.
 The project, dubbed Proof Assistant, was completed under the supervision of Prof. John Slaney.

 Later I joined Prof. Marcus Hutter’s Intelligent Agents research group to work on my Masters research project.
 In this project we introduced a novel optimistic count-based exploration algorithm to perform directed exploration in large Reinforcement Learning problems.
 Our work was later published as the paper ‘Count-Based Exploration in Feature Space for Reinforcement Learning’ at the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCAI).
 My Master’s thesis provides an exposition of this work.

 Below you can see our agent in action, playing the Atari games Montezuma’s Revenge and Venture.